 R v Martin Howells – Ipswich Crown Court 2013

 The client was accused of assisting with the production of cannabis.
-Following the submission of expert evidence in support of the client’s case, the CPS agreed to a plea bargain with the defence.
+Following the submission of expert evidence in support of the client’s case, the CPS reduced the charges.
 The client received a suspended sentence and the Crown agreed not pursue Proceeds of Crime Proceedings.

 The client was accused of sexual assault on a 16-year old, who had been previously unknown to him.
-He was acquitted of all charges.
+He was acquitted of all charges after trial.

 Despite being in possession of nearly 3,000 indecent images (including level A and B images), the client received a suspended sentence and did not receive a SOPO.